Concurrent Education

 Alternative Practicums

-The 3-week Alternative Practicum is typically completed outside of a traditional classroom, and takes place in March the winter term of final year.
-It must be consistent with one of the goals of your concentration or program track.
+The 3-week Alternative Practicum is typically completed outside the traditional school system, and normally takes place in March of your final year.
+It must be consistent with one of the goals of your concentration.
 Teacher candidates normally make their own arrangements for the Alternative Practicum.
-You can complete it anywhere in the world – there are Travel Fellowships available to help you get there.
+You can complete it anywhere in the world, and you can apply for Travel Fellowships to help you get there.
+Your concentration instructor will facilitate and approve your topic and location and can also supply you with a letter of introduction that may help you in obtaining a placement.

 Amy Newnham in Hawaii while on AltPrac Alternative Practicum Experiences